ninoskuflic/ninoskuflic/README.md

 # About me
 Hi there, my name is Nino, nice to meet you. 👋

-I’m a self-starter and naturally motivated.
-I work well with a team and thrive in a collaborative environment.
-I can handle complexity and deal well with ambiguity.
-Currently, I support IBM iX as a Digital Business Consultant, and Algebra University as a Lecturer where I'm teaching Front-End Development.
-I'm passionate about technology, development, gaming and cybersecurity.
 To learn more about me, please visit my LinkedIn profile at https://go.skuflic.com/linkedin.

 # Security Policy
 ## Reporting Security Issues